Quit Social Media (2016)

 All in all, social media feels like it peaked a while back.

-• jjordan 3 hours ago
+• jjordan a year ago

 Twitter/X is fantastic for breaking news.
 For example during the first assassination attempt you would find new details on there that would then appear on MSM newscasts one to two hours later.